Iwasawa Decomposition for Lie Superalgebras: Restricted Root Systems

-\begin{remark} It may be interesting to classify all root systems satisfying the above properties.
-That is we consider a complex inner product space $V$ with a finite set $R\sub V$ partitioned into real and imaginary roots $R=R_{re}\sqcup R_{im}$ such that all the properties of \cref{res_root_sys_props} and \cref{small_orbits_res_roots} hold.
+\end{proof} \begin{remark} It may be interesting to classify all root systems satisfying the above properties.
+That is we consider a complex inner product space $V$ with a finite set $R\sub V$ partitioned into real and imaginary roots $R=R_{re}\sqcup R_{im}$ such that all the properties of Proposition \ref{res_root_sys_props} and Lemma \ref{small_orbits_res_roots} hold.
 We will call such objects restricted generalized root systems (RGRSs).
 We can ask what all (irreducible) RGRSs are.

-Amongst them we would have all deformed weak generalized root systems (WGRSs) as defined in \cref{sec_wgrs}.
+Amongst them we would have all deformed weak generalized root systems (WGRSs) as defined in below.
 However there would be more examples.
-One interesting case (communicated to me by Serganova) comes from the symmetric pair $(F(1|3),D(1,2;2))$ where the restricted root system has $R_{re}=B_3$ and $R_{im}=W\omega_{3}$, where $\omega_3$ is the fundamental weight giving the spinor representation of $\s\o(7)$.
+One interesting case (communicated to the author by Serganova) comes from the supersymmetric pair $(\a\b(1|3),D(2,1;2))$ where the restricted root system has $R_{re}=B_3$ and $R_{im}=W\omega_{3}$, where $\omega_3$ is the fundamental weight giving the spinor representation of $\s\o(7)$.

-Another exotic example would be $V=\C^4$, $R_{re}=A_1\sqcup A_1\sqcup A_1\sqcup A_1$ and $R_{im}=W(\omega_1^{(1)}+\omega_1^{(2)}+\omega_1^{(3)}+\omega_1^{(4)})$ where the inner product on each $A_1$ is the same.
+Another exotic example would be $V=\Bbbk^4$, $R_{re}=A_1\sqcup A_1\sqcup A_1\sqcup A_1$ and $R_{im}=W(\omega_1^{(1)}+\omega_1^{(2)}+\omega_1^{(3)}+\omega_1^{(4)})$ where the inner product on each $A_1$ is the same.
 This case has four real components which cannot happen for a GRRS.
 However one can show that an irreducible RGRS can have at most four components. \end{remark}